Behaviour in Our School

 Every Friday morning we gather together in the hall to celebrate the great week we have had at school.
 We think about the new learning we have, the way we have been resilient and determined even if it has been challenging.
 We think about how we have been the very best versions of ourselves, ALWAYS making the best choices and thinking about others and not just ourselves.
 We also think about our attendance and whether we have been in school every day so that we give ourselves the very best opportunity to improve and of course enjoy our learning together.

-After assembly the pupils who have been awarded the "Star of the Week" have their photo taken with their certificate and trophy and this is displayed on our Star of the Week display board in the corridor until the next week.
+After assembly the pupils who have been awarded the "Star of the Week" have their photo taken with their certificate by members of the Digital Leaders and this is displayed on our Star of the Week display board in the corridor until the next week.

 Celebrating the Great Behaviour at St Patrick's

-We have introduced a new award for ALWAYS following the St Patrick's Behaviour expectations - the ALWAYS badge.
+We have introduced an award for ALWAYS following the St Patrick's Behaviour expectations - the ALWAYS badge.

 Each half term staff at St Patrick's can put pupils forward to our Headteacher for the award if they have shown that they are consistent in ALWAYS making the good choices displayed in our expectations of behaviour.
 It is a way of celebrating that and allowing them to have the badge to symbolise and show others that they are our role models.
 Hopefully inspiring others to be the very best version of themselves every day, following the great example that Jesus Christ gave us in his life.